ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/dagger-hashamoto/index.md

 incomplete: false
 ---

 This page includes detailed information about the Dagger Hashamoto mining algorithm.
 Through a series of substanbtial upgrades, this algorithm was superceded by [Ethash](/ethash).
 However, this original version has historical significance and is included here because it was an important innovation in Ethereum's development.
 Proof-of-work mining itself will be deprecated in favour of proof-of-stake during the merge which is expected to happen in summer 2022.
-To understand the information in this page it is recommended to first read our introductory pages on [proof-of-work consensus](/pow) and [mining](/mining).
+To understand the information in this page it is recommended to first read our introductory pages on [proof-of-work consensus](/developers/docs/consensus-mechanisms/pow) and [mining](/developers/docs/consensus-mechanisms/pow/mining).

-Dagger Hashimoto was a precursor research implementation and specification for the mining algorithm for Ethereum 1.0, while it has been superceded by [Ethash](#ethash).

-The information in this article shall be kept for historical purposes.
+Dagger Hashimoto was a precursor research implementation and specification for the mining algorithm for Ethereum, while it has been superceded by [Ethash](#ethash).
+The information on this page is for historical interest - it is not up to date with current Ethereum mining.

 Dagger Hashimoto aims to simultaneously satisfy two goals: